moonryc/WSLManager/README.md

 <ul>Currently at this time the following features do not work</ul>
 <ul>Install GUI Tools does not work properly yet, and is permenatly greyed out until the feature is fully implemented</ul>
 <ul>Open Distro GUI currently is non functional, and is permenatly greyed out until the feature is fully implemented</ul>
 <h2>--------------------------------------</h2>
+<h3>New Features:</h3>
+<ul >Upgrade and Downgrade distros easily using the drop down next to the Convert Distro button to select the version you would like to convert to.
+(Note: the button will grey out if your selected distro is already the version in which you selected</ul>
+<h2>--------------------------------------</h2>
 <h3>How To Use:</h3>
 <ul>Select the distro that you want to launch from the first drop down box (note program does not install WSL distros for you)</ul>